 “These antibody tests are brand new.
 In fact, they are still being developed and there is not yet one that has been proven to work as we would require,” the report states.
 “No government in the world has yet rolled out a full Covid-19 antibody testing programme.”

 Antibody tests would allow health practitioners to find out whether a person has already recovered from the coronavirus and thus built some degree of immunity to it.
-However, as Professor Neal points out, the antibody tests currently being trialled are “only diagnosing the severe infection”, as opposed to patients with mild cases or those who are asymptomatic.

 On Friday 3 April, health secretary Matt Hancock said that the British government had not yet found an antibody test that is “good enough to use”, also admitting that the tests are unlikely to become widely available until the end of April.